bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/a/AllowedWorkingTemperature_3lP2V2GbX5UxgJEhf58yEW/Documentation.md

-Maximum working temperature that system complies with (C°)
+Maximum working temperature that the system complies with.